PatProMath/PyPass-Gen/README.md

 ```
 How many numbers would you like?
 ```
 The objective is to take the inputs from the user to these questions and then generate a random password.
-Use your knowledge about Python lists and loops to complete the challenge.
+The requirement is to use the knowledge about Python lists and loops to complete the challenge.

 ### Easy Version (Step 1)